Key Takeaways

 What is better?
 Liquid or powder foundation?

-It really depends on your skin type and the finish you want.
+It depends on your skin type and the finish you want.
 Liquid foundations like Lumi-Matte offer more buildable coverage and work well for most skin types, while powder foundations are better for oil control and quick touch-ups.
 I break down all the differences in my powder or liquid foundation guide.

 What is the difference between concealer and foundation?